‘I want to be a good human being’: CBSE Class 10 topper from Kochi

 The family of G Sreelakshmi in Kochi had only one prayer: she should be the academic topper in the CBSE Class 10 examination in her school.
-But when the results came on Tuesday afternoon, the family couldn’t believe it when they learnt that not only did she top her school, she also became the national-level topper in the examination along with three other students.
+But when the results came on Tuesday afternoon, her family couldn’t believe it when they learnt that not only did she top her school, she also became the national-level topper in the examination along with three other students.
 Her marks: 499/500, she missed out one mark in Mathematics.

 “Whatever they taught in school, I would go home and study it that day itself.
 Teachers would tell me that if I procrastinate, it would become a big problem for me,” Sreelakshmi, who studied at the Bhavan’s Varuna Vidyalaya in the city, said on phone.